-Currently the main transport link between Oxford and Witney is the A40, one of the most congested road links in the country.
+Currently, the main transport link between Oxford and Witney is the A40, one of the most congested road links in the country.
 Every day thousands of cars use this road to get into Oxford.
-With the planned major housing expansion in Witney, Brize Norton, Carterton and Bampton the situation will get much worse.
-The area desperately needs an alternative transport system.
+With the planned major housing expansion in Eynsham, Witney, Brize Norton, Carterton and Bampton the situation will get much worse.
+We desperately need an alternative transport system.

 In the past several solutions have been advocated:

 Resurrecting the disused railway line (either as heavy rail, or a light rail link)

 - Something else, ranging from monorails, maglev, chairlifts etc… (yes all of these proposals have actually been floated in one way or another!)

 The real problem is that we have had too many proposals on the table, but very little substance in terms of delivery.

 Many people ask us about the original railway line, opened from Yarnton to Witney in 1861 and then extended to Fairford in 1873.
 The whole line was closed west of Witney in 1962, during the Beeching era, but remained open for freight to Witney until 1970, when its mainstay, the blanket industry, was already declining.
 It was a very poorly used branch line, suffering from many years of neglect and above all the old line run south of the A40 in what was, and has always been, predominantly farmland with limited access from the main road as the map below shows: